ubccr/akrr/docker/hpcc/README.md

 This directory has all the files needed to create a Docker image for the HPCC Appkernel.
 The binary is not in the repository, that must be set up once you clone the repo.
 If you want to create the Dockerfile, you need to get the binary.

+Hpcc version used when I was making the Docker: hpcc-1.5.0

 ## Guide to getting the HPCC binary set up from UB-HPC resource

 So, you can basically follow the steps for HPCC Deployment for normal AKRR, since that gets you the binary.